BlinkID/blinkid-android/README.md

 ```
 After this line, library will display as much information about its work as possible.
 Please save the entire log of scanning session to a file that you will send to us.
 It is important to send the entire log, not just the part where crash occurred, because crashes are sometimes caused by unexpected behaviour in the early stage of the library initialization.

 If you want to monitor some, but not all additional logs in your app, there are several log levels that adjust this behavior.
+For more info check the documentation [here](https://blinkid.github.io/blinkid-android/blinkid-core/com.microblink.core.utils/-mb-log/index.html).

 ```kotlin
 enum class LogLevel {
     /**